-As Chief Akumo heard Jeff’s response, he sucked in another deep breath and blew it out between clenched teeth, producing a faint hissing sound.
+As Chief Akumo heard Jeff’s response, he leaned back, drew in a deep breath and blew it out between clenched teeth, producing a faint hissing sound.
 His lips pursed in anger.

 He raised his voice and said, “Let me see if I’ve got this straight.
-Three kids have been missing for almost three hours, they’re only seven and nine years old, and they’re in those dangerous caves all alone?
+Three kids have been missing for almost three hours, they’re only seven, ten, and twelve years old, and they’re in those dangerous caves all alone?
 Did I hear you right?”

-When Mr. Sooner responded in the affirmative, the Chief sat bolt upright, smacking the palm of his hand on the desktop.
+When Mr. Sooner responded in the affirmative, the Chief sat bolt upright and smacked the palm of his hand on the desktop.
 The impact caused the mug of hot coffee to jump, slopping some of its contents onto the coaster and desk blotter.
-The sound reverberated across the quiet room.
+The sound reverberated in the quiet room.

-Officer Mauer sat behind his desk across the room, completing reports on his laptop.
+Officer Mauer sat behind his desk across from the Chief completing reports on his laptop.
 Startled, he stopped typing and glanced over at the Chief.

 As Chief Akumo ended the call, Officer Mauer frowned and asked, “What’s up, Chief?
 Trouble at the Sooner Campground again?”

-Cal Mauer had been partners with the Chief long enough to know when not to pursue a more detailed answer to his questions.
+Cal Mauer had been the Chief’s partner long enough to know when not to pursue a more detailed answer to his questions.
 True to his Apache nature, Chief Akumo was short on words but long on action.
 Respected by everyone who knew him, he was a serious, composed, no-nonsense officer.
-Mauer closed his computer and began clearing his desk.
+Mauer closed down his computer and began to clear his desk.

 Daniel Akumo was born of Apache parents and raised on an Apache Indian reservation north of Phoenix.
 He finished high school in Phoenix and went on to Arizona State University, majoring in law enforcement.
 After graduation, the Phoenix Police Department recruited him.
 While he attended the police academy, because of his Apache heritage, everyone called him Chief.
 The title stayed with him.